digital-asset/ex-tutorial-nodejs/README.md

 Have a look at the request:

 - `begin`: the offset at which you'll start reading transactions from the ledger.
-In this case you want to listen starting from the latest one (represented by the constant `da.LedgerOffset.Boundary.END`)
+In this case you want to listen starting from the first one (represented by the constant `daml.LedgerOffsetBoundaryValue.BEGIN`)
 - `end`: the optional offset at which you want the reads to end -- if absent (as in this case) the application keeps listening to incoming transactions
 - `filter`: represents which contracts you want the ledger to show you: in this case you are asking for the transactions visible to `sender` containing contracts whose `templateId` matches either `PING` or `PONG`.

+---

+### Note

+#### Why subscribing from the beginning and not simply _tailing_ the transactions?

+Purely for educational purposes: in the end, the application will _tail_ the transaction stream.
+For now, we'll subscribe from the beginning to make sure the application can read its own transaction, so that you can more easily observe the behavior of creating a contract and observing that same event.

+---

-When the `getTransactions` method is invoked with this request the application listens to the latest transactions coming to the ledger.
+When the `getTransactions` method is invoked with this request the application listens to all transactions coming to the ledger.

 The output of this method is a Node.js stream.
 As such, you can register callbacks on the `'data'` and `'error'` events.